 If you like kayaking or canoeing, paddleboats, or just sitting by the water and enjoying a meal, there are a lot of options here.

-Smith River Outfitter – The Smith River Outfitter is run by river expert Brian Williams on his weekends.
-He is the project manager for the Dan River Basin Association and knows all things water-related, including trout fishing.
+Smith River Outfitter – Smith River Outfitters is under new ownership starting in 2021 and my understanding is that they are continuing to offer the guided fishing tours but are not offering kayak rental and shuttle services.
 He can get you on the Smith or on Philpott Lake and set you up with guided fishing trips.
 The storefront and river access for Smith River Outfitters is located by the bridge in Bassett.
 You can put in here and float down to a number of exits.
 2020

 South Martinsville Access to Smith River Sports Complex – Right in the old proverbial back yard, this stretch is 4.6 miles.
 It has some rapids but nothing difficult.
 Check the water flow before you go as the more water the dam is letting out, the faster the current.
 It’s a really good trip at 400 CFS.
 There are a number of things that cross over the river so it might be interesting to look at a map beforehand so that you will know what you are crossing under as you go.
 2020

-The General Dan Tubing Company – 30 to 40 minutes from Martinsville.
+The General Dan Tubing Company – 45 minutes from Martinsville.
 This is on my to-do list.
 Take a gander at their website.
 It looks like fun!

 Glen Wilton to Gala – 2 hours from MHC.
 We went on this 7.5 mile stretch of the Upper James River with a local church group and it was incomparable for me .
 This is close to the headwaters for the James and the water is crystal clear.
 We were also lucky enough to see trains pass by on tressels overhead.
 There is one Class II rapid called “The Squeeze” but it is otherwise an easy paddle.
 2016